 Last but not least, there are several favorable market indicators that suggest now is the time to buy in Oregon.
-While the average value in Portland may have seen a relative cooling of the market, the state of Oregon as a whole maintains robust growth with a 3.5 percent increase in values over the last year.
+The average value in Portland has been stagnant over the last 12 months, which means you can get in before price increases begin again and build equity.
+In the state of Oregon as a whole, home prices dipped 0.9% over the last year.

 Too many consumers think of purchasing their primary residence as a quick money-making investment.
 Beware, while there is money to be made in real estate investing, typically you will see the big financial benefits of homeownership over a longer period of time.
 Now is the perfect time to purchase a home, take advantage of tax incentives, and start building equity.